History of the CDA Big Band

 From left to right:

-Sax section: Bruce English, Jim Barnett, ?, ?
+Sax section: Bruce English, Gordon Shern (standing), Jim Barnett, Charles MacLean, Ralph Nelson

 Vocalist: ?